 Graphics are Great

 I actually love this graphic by the Seattle-King County Department of Health (I have seen it circulated so much).
-Feel free to use this in your paperwork, handbook, reminder notes and I think I might even be posting on my parent info board, especially at this time of the year.
+Feel free to use this in your paperwork, handbook, reminder notes.
+As a matter of fact, I think I might even be posting this on my parent info board, especially at this time of the year.